veeto

 Key Takeaways

-• Requires law enforcement to disclose and identify any use of artificial intelligence in official police reports.
+• Requires law enforcement to disclose and track the use of artificial intelligence in police reports.

-• Mandates officers to sign and verify the accuracy of all AI-generated reports.
+• Requires officers to verify the accuracy of AI-generated reports with their signature.

 Summary

 Senator Arreguín's legislation establishes comprehensive requirements for California law enforcement agencies using artificial intelligence to generate official reports.
-The measure requires agencies to implement policies ensuring that AI-generated reports include specific disclosures on each page identifying the AI programs used, along with a statement indicating the report was written fully or partially using artificial intelligence.
+The measure requires agencies to implement policies ensuring that AI-generated reports include specific disclosures on each page identifying the AI programs used, along with officer signatures verifying the accuracy of the final content.

 Key Dates